gmc-code/PC-Python/docs/python_files/json_files.rst

 Convert a nested dict to json
 ------------------------------

-| The sportsman dictionary below, with 4 sprt nested dictionaries, can be dumped to a json string, then loaded as json.
+| The sportsman dictionary below, with 4 sport nested dictionaries, can be dumped to a json string, then loaded as json.

 .. code-block:: python